sgorinta/ICL_AI-ML-CapstoneBlackbox/README.md

 # ICL_AI-ML-CapstoneBlackbox
 **Purpose**

 This project represents my first capstone for the Imperial College London (ICL) Professional Certificate in  Machine Learning and Artificial Intelligence, focusing on Blackbox Optimisation.
 I’m sharing the notebooks I developed for the associated competition, along with an overview of the assignment.
-Although the functions themselves aren’t publicly accessible, these examples of basic Naive Bayes optimization code snippets can guide beginners in Machine Learning to gain practical experience and build confidence.

 **Project Details**

-We tackled eight unknown functions using Bayesian Optimization, aiming to maximize all eight functions despite limited context and varying input dimensions.
+We tackled eight unknown functions using Bayesian Optimisation, aiming to maximise all eight functions despite limited context and varying input dimensions.
 Each function had distinct characteristics and complexities.
-Additionally, querying these functions came with significant constraints—we could only submit a query for a function every few days!
+Additionally, querying these functions came with significant constraints—we could only submit a query for a function every week!

 **Input Dimensions:**
 - Function 1: 2-dimensional